 Fishing Licence – Canadian Residents: https://www.ontario.ca/page/fishing-licence-canadian-residentsFishing Licence – Non-Residents: https://www.ontario.ca/page/fishing-licence-non-residents-canada

-If you fancy the idea of joining me for an adventure on the French River or indeed a number of other adventures Ray Goodwin and I have planned, then leave your name and a contact email on this page and I’ll email you with more details of each trip as they come up.
+If you fancy the idea of joining me (and my colleague Ray Goodwin) on a canoe trip then leave your name and a contact email on this page and I’ll email you with more details of each trip as they come up.
 There’s usually one, sometimes two, trips per year.

 Further Reading on the French River and Beyond